|Citizen Business Government Visitor|

 The ultimate responsibility of the Board is to safeguard the health, safety and welfare of the citizens of Wyoming by ensuring that those individuals licensed to provide veterinary services in the state are duly qualified.

-The Wyoming Board of Veterinary Medicine has scheduled a board meeting conference call for Monday, October 6, 2014, to begin at 4:00 P.M. to discuss disciplinary matters.
+The Wyoming Board of Veterinary Medicine has scheduled a board meeting for Thursday, December 4, 2014, to begin at 2:00 P.M.
+The meeting will be held at the Best Western Ramkota Hotel, 800 N. Poplar St. Casper, WY.

 Members of the Board are: Warren Crawford, DVM, Sundance; Susie Blaha, DVM, Boulder; George Faris, DVM, Wheatland; Timothy Graham, DVM, Basin; Jim Logan, DVM, State Veterinarian; and public member Jaime Hornecker.